 I would have expected to feel something even with one cycle, but I’m no chemist, so okay, cut that $40 loss on weed and try again.

-Because I’d tried to activate a full ounce with just one of the default activation cycles, I’d ultimately wasted that ounce of cannabis that I’d used for that first premature run.
+Because I’d tried to activate a full ounce with the default activation cycles, I’d ultimately wasted a couple ounces of cannabis, which was a bummer.

-Fortunately for me, I’d just come into possession of about a gallon’s worth of delicious Orangeade home-grown from some newfound friends, and thus the loss of the first ounce stung a little less financially than it normally would.
+Fortunately for me, I’d just come into possession of about a gallon’s worth of delicious Orangeade homegrown from some friends, and thus the initial losses stung a little less financially than it normally would.

 I’d still recommend LĒVO update their instructions very clearly, perhaps in bold, at the beginning of the literature, mentioning that if you’re using the full pod, you MUST use two activation cycles; otherwise nothing will happen.

-I filled up the herb pod but noticed that the silicone lid that was supposed to secure to the top of the submerged herb pod did not fit.
+I filled up the herb pod again but noticed this time that the silicone lid that was supposed to secure to the top of the submerged herb pod was disformed and did not fit.

 Remembering that during the first activation and infusion, the lid was kind of a stinker to get on, I persisted.
 Ultimately, even after getting the flanges tucked into the metal herb pod, they’d slowly, all on their own, work themselves out.

-I’ve had silicone expand like this on me before, but it was my rubber stopper for the pouring top I’d stuck in a bottle of vinegar.
-I don’t know how acidic hot MCT oil is or if it was perhaps just the heat itself, but the herb pod definitely won’t stay on now.
-Great.
+I’ve had silicone expand and disform like this on me before, but it was my rubber stopper for the pouring top I’d stuck in a bottle of vinegar.
+I don’t know how acidic hot MCT oil is or if it was perhaps just the heat itself, but the herb pod definitely won’t stay on now… Great.

 Thankfully my funnel for pouring the oil back into its original vessel has a metal strainer.